alexshadowolex/Spotify-Bot/README.md

     ->isBlockSongCommandEnabled=<true or false.
 If this is true, the block song command is enabled>
     ->blockSongCommandSecurityLevel=<security level that decides, who can use the block song command.
 Possible values: BROADCASTER, MODERATOR, CUSTOM>
     ->customGroupUserNamesBlockSongCommand=<custom group of users for the block song command, when "CUSTOM" is selected.
 List of usernames, seperated by ",">
+    ->isFollowerOnlyModeEnabled=<true or false.
+If this is true, the follower only mode is enabled>
 ````
 ````
 data\properties\twitchBotConfig.properties: